LACMIP/emu/docs/_documentation/catalogue.md

 ## Location tab

-LACMIP does not currently use the *Location* tab.
+LACMIP does not use the *Location* tab yet.
 It is designed to track physical specimen movement.

 ## Registrar tab